NYC Restaurant Week

 Yellow Magnolia Cafe (Brunch & Lunch)

-Brooklyn Botanic Garden (BBG), 990 Washington Ave, Brooklyn, NY 11225
+Brooklyn Botanic Garden (BBG), 990 Washington Ave

 Cafe, Prospect Heights

-Since the Brooklyn Botanic Gardens (BBG) had a face-lift they added this Cafe.
-Last Restaurant week I visited them three times – it was amazing.
-I am in love with the space especially since it overlooks the Garden.
-The Garden is often the source for some of the ingredients used to prepare the meals.
-The menu isn’t extensive however they have really great offerings.
-The vegetable-centric menu was creatively developed by Rob Newton.
-If you’re a member of BBG it’s perfect because there’s no admission however if you’re not a member an admission fee is required (still worth a try).
-I am excited to try the new offerings this time around.
+Since the Brooklyn Botanic Gardens (BBG) had a face-lift, they added this Cafe.
+Last Restaurant week, I visited them three times – it was amazing.
+I love the space, especially since it overlooks the Garden.
+The Garden is often the source of some ingredients used to prepare meals.
+The menu isn’t extensive; however, they have great offerings.

 Lunch (2-Courses)